cal-itp/benefits/docs/deployment/infrastructure.md

 [Front Door](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview) also includes the [Web Application Firewall (WAF)](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) and handles TLS termination.
 Front Door is managed by the DevSecOps team.

-On this page, "slot" will refer to the true [App Service slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots) for the different environments, or the overarching App Service resource for `production`.
-The latter is basically an implicit slot.

 ## Ownership

 The following things in Azure are managed by the California Department of Technology (CDT)'s DevSecOps (OET) team: